1. Consider the Costs of an Active v Passive Portfolio

 Fees have a huge impact on your wealth, so make sure you are getting a return that justifies the costs of managing your portfolio.

-A Wrap Account provides the ability to review and manage all your investments in one place – and many advisers recommend Wraps.
-While Wraps have some fantastic benefits (such as the ability to rebalance or allocated new funds automatically), unless you are using them properly, the consolidated management and reporting is often most helpful to your financial planner and accountant, especially if they are managing a SMSF.
+A wrap account provides the ability to review and manage all your investments in one place – and many advisers recommend them.
+While wraps have some fantastic benefits (such as the ability to rebalance or allocate new funds automatically), unless you are using them properly, the consolidated management and reporting is often most helpful to your financial planner and accountant.

 3. Do You Really Need a SMSF?

 Many people set up a Self-Managed Superannuation Fund for the extra control.
-But in reality, most of those people can get the same control through other less expensive platforms.
+But in reality, most of those people can get the same control through other less expensive platforms, even industry funds.

 The costs of running a SMSF has come down considerably.
 But so have other platforms.

 And SMSFs are a big commitment – both legally and time wise.
-Only use a SMSF if you are accessing benefits you cant through other options.
-For example, many public or retail super funds now offer access to shares, ETFs and even gearing – and many people only use their SMSF to invest in these investments.
+Only use a SMSF if you are accessing benefits you can’t through other options (eg the ability to buy direct property).
+Many public or retail super funds now offer access to shares, ETFs and even gearing – and many people only use their SMSF to invest in these types of investments.

 If you plan on using your SMSF to take advantage of a benefit you cant through a traditional super fund, then only set up the SMSF when you need it.
-Aside from the administrative headaches, a SMSF can cost $1,000s p.a. more than other super funds.
+I’ve met many people who have an unused SMSF from a now defunct plan to buy property.

 In my experience, too many people set up a SMSF and don’t know what to do with it.
-Then, they use it to access the same benefits available in a public fund that costs a quarter as much.
+Then, they use it to access the same benefits available in a public fund that costs much less.

 4. Beware the Additional Costs of ‘In-House’ Services

-Many financial planning groups, especially banks, charge a set fee to manage as much of your financial planning requirements as they can.
+Many financial planning firms attempt to manage as much of your financial planning requirements as they can.

-A ‘one-stop shop’ mostly benefits the advice company or bank, as they build in additional costs you don’t need to pay.
-Anytime you hear a financial adviser tell you something like “we will do your insurance for free, if you get your loan through us”, alarm bells should ring.
+A ‘one-stop shop’ mostly benefits the advice firm or bank.
+Anytime you hear a mortgage broker tell you something like “we will do your insurance for free, if you get your loan through us”, alarm bells should ring.
 The insurance may not incur any upfront costs, but will be loaded with commission, which inflates the costs to you.
 Banks, in particular, use this approach.

 5. Check Your Financial Planner Doesn’t Gain More From Their Advice Than You Do

-I have been contacted my many people who have questioned the benefits in their financial planner’s advice (if you don’t clearly see the benefits, that’s a problem to begin with).
+I have been contacted by hundreds of people who have questioned the benefits in their financial planner’s advice (if you don’t clearly see the benefits, that’s a problem to begin with).
 Most of these people have an ongoing relationship with a planner who has recommended a new strategy, such as a SMSF or new investment platform.

-In every case presented to me so far, the new strategy has paid thousands of extra dollars to the planner, with very little (if any) additional benefit to the client.
+In many cases, the new strategy stood to pay thousands of extra dollars to the planner and often little (if any) additional benefit to the client.

 The lure of additional fees a financial planning company can make from a SMSF or a new way of managing your investments directly, can result in advice that creates additional risk and, in the case of a SMSF, greater administrative burden for you.